 Game Information

-How to Watch: TNT, FanDuel Sports SoCal, AM 570
+How to Watch: FanDuel Sports SoCal, AM 570

 Projected Starting Lineups